0%

 What is Fascia?

 Fascia is a connective tissue that is found throughout the whole body.
 It is made of collagen and creates a structural support.
 Ligaments, tendons, and the periosteum (coating on bones) are all fascia.
 Even each organ and organ systems are held within fascial bags.
+When fascia builds up it can create tightness and lack of mobility.
+This, in turn, can lead to injury.

-5 Self-Massage and Myofascial Trigger-Point Release Benefits
+Myofascial Trigger-Point Release Benefits

 - Reduced risk of injury